aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/mint-nft-cli.md

         signer_cap: account::SignerCapability,
 ```

-The signer capability prevents anyone from getting the private key from the resource acount.
+The signer capability prevents anyone from getting the private key from the resource account.
 The [resource account](../resource-accounts.md) is entirely controlled by the contract.

 ### Module data